Paint Color Undertones: Why Your Gray Looks Blue

 What Are Undertones?

 Every paint color is created by mixing pigments, and the secondary pigments that give a color its subtle bias are called undertones.
 A gray might be mixed with blue, green, purple, or brown pigments — and while the color still reads as “gray” on a tiny paint chip, those undertones become unmistakable on a 12-foot wall with natural light bouncing around.
+This concept applies equally to whites and beiges — browse our beige color family to see how undertones shift across warm neutrals.

 The Most Common Gray Undertones